The festival will open to the public January 30, 2021, and booths will remain online until June 30, 2021.

 • Author must be well-lit from the front—no strong backlight or deep shadows; also avoid glare from mirrors or your glasses.

-• Videos must be landscape mode—horizontal like your TV, not vertical like your smartphone.
+• Videos must be landscape mode.

 • Audio must be clear and easy to hear.
 Disruptions such as coughing, barking dogs, and fire trucks must be edited out.